polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ```

 If you want to, you can also add comments to the file, to make it more
 readable, such as I have done below.
+You can create both multiline and
+single line comments in your Hyperlambda files - But you can _only_ have
+a comment on the same line.
+You cannot put a comment on any line where
+you have other things in addition to your comment.

 ```
+/*
+ * This file selects items from your Sakil actor
+ * database table, and returns them to the client
+ * as JSON.
+ */

 // Arguments this endpoint can handle
 .arguments
    limit:long
    offset:long

-// Making sure only root users can access the endpoint
+// Making sure only root users can access the endpoint auth.ticket.verify:root

-auth.ticket.verify:root

 // Connecting to our database